-The Guernsey Residential Property Prices bulletin measures average price changes in residential properties sold on the island each quarter and provides a headline analysis of trends in average purchase prices.
-It also now incorporates information previously published in the Supplementary Property bulletin, including a rental index, a purchase price to earnings ratio and the average purchase price and rent by type of property and number of bedrooms.
+The Guernsey Residential Property Prices bulletin measures average price changes in residential properties sold and advertised as being available to rent on the island each quarter and provides a headline analysis of trend prices.
+It includes a rental index, a purchase price to earnings ratio and the average purchase and rental prices by type of property and number of bedrooms.

-Data compiled on the island's housing stock in 2011 enabled the development of new methods for calculating average purchase prices.
-Compared with previously published measures, the mix adjusted average (the method of calculation of which is defined in section 2.1) is much less susceptible to changes from one quarter to the next in the profile of properties sold.
+Data compiled on the island's housing stock in 2011 enabled the development of new methods for calculating average residential property prices.
+Compared with previously published measures of purchase prices, the mix adjusted average (the method of calculation of which is defined in section 2.1) is much less susceptible to changes from one quarter to the next in the profile of properties sold.
 For more information, see the methodology section at the end of this bulletin and the Guide to the Guernsey Inflation Indices 2022, which can be downloaded from https://gov.gg/property.